-$20 million boost for conservation and nature-based tourism in WA
+$20 million boost for conservation and nature-based tourism in Western Australia

 The Western Australian Government's 'Royalties for Regions' program has delivered a $20 million boost to regional tourism with the announcement of a range of significant projects throughout State's most popular parks.